Best Hiking Hats 2026 Sun Hats, Beanies, Balaclavas

 REI Co-op Lightweight Logo Beanie

-2 oz | $20
+2 oz | $23

 The basic-but-functional REI Co-op Lightweight Logo Beanie keeps your head warm and looking good at a great price.
-We like the wool/acrylic blend and found it comfy and cozy while hiking and while at camp.
+We like the wool/acrylic blend and found it comfy and cozy while hiking in the cold, and while at camp.
 The doubled back beanie cuff provides extra warmth around the ears, or can be pulled down for a deeper fit.

-PAKA Cozy Alpaca Beanie
+PAKA Cozy Marled Beanie

 When choosing wool apparel like hats, we recommend alpaca because it is slightly warmer, softer, more breathable, more odor resistant, and more sustainable than merino.
-This is thanks in large part to the hollow core medulated fibers.
+This is thanks in large part to the hollow core medullated fibers.
 And the fact that alpacas do less harm on grazing land than sheep.
-The PAKA brand Cozy Alpaca Beanie is a treat to wear, looks great, and keeps your noggin extra toasty with a 65% baby alpaca 35% recycled nylon blend.
+The PAKA brand Cozy Alpaca Marled Beanie is a treat to wear, looks great, and keeps your noggin extra toasty with a 65% baby alpaca 35% recycled nylon blend.

 Best Fleece Balaclava